fast4x/RiCast/README.md

 ## License

-This project is licensed under the GPL 3.0 License
+This project is licensed under the MIT License